 Years of self-inflicted depression and anxiety has lead me into a dark world that I am trying to step out of.

-As I look back at 34 years of my existence on this planet, the chapters are filled with anxiety, depression, loneliness and stress all around with a glimpse of hope here and there.
+As I look back at 34 years of my existence on this planet, the chapters are filled with anxiety, depression, loneliness and stress all around with a glimpse of hope peeking out of my sorrows.

-The earliest memory of me is how I used to sit in classroom with my mind wandering everywhere except focusing on what was being taught in class.
-I remember growing up with inferiority complex, always looking at others and wanting to be like them because I never knew what my strengths were.
+The earliest memory of me is how I used to sit in school with my mind wandering everywhere except focusing on what was being taught in class.
+I remember growing up with inferiority complex, always looking at others and wanting to be like them because I never knew what it means to be me.

-I lacked self-identity, was below average at studies, was an introvert who didn’t know how to talk to people and never expressed myself to people around me.
-This gave me a lowliness feeling which stayed with me like a shadow.
+I lacked self-identity, was below average at studies, was an introvert who didn’t know what it means to strike a conversation with people.
+This made me a lonely being.
 I constantly told myself stories that I can’t do this; I can’t do that and am not good enough.
 And not being good enough is what I turned out to be all these years (as they say you are what you think you are).

 I was also someone who used to keep things to myself without expressing or sharing my grief, stress and anxiety to anyone around me.
 And all this added up to my anxiety levels.
 Humans are social beings who ought to express themselves every now and then.